citp/privacy-policy-historical/d/di/dis/discountcell.com.md

-This data will be used by ourselves and our agents.
+This data will be used by ourselves and our agents (only those necessary to complete the order such as the shipping company).

 The following explanation is provided for why this data is collected: